MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/getting-started.md

 Example for production: `company-prod-public`

-After the PublicKey has been uploaded on our side we will supply you with a PublicKeyId to be used when initiating payments.
+Please send the PublicKeys in a ZIP-file.
+We will register the keys and supply you with a PublicKeyId to be used when initiating payments.

 :::note
 Please note that if a publicKey is unused for 6 month we will delete it.
 If this happens you must supply a new publicKey.